yaypm/davis-server/README.md

 5. **(Required)** Use default index.js.
 You will be creating this file later
 6. **(Required)** Define the git respository.
 Right now since project is only available through private GitHub Repo you need access to the Dynatrace Innovation lab (https://[username]@github.com/ruxit/davis-server.git#master)

-Before you initialize DAVIS you need to conifgure a few custom parameters for your environments.
+Before you initialize DAVIS you need to configure a few custom parameters for your environments.
 Make a copy of **/demo/config.sample.js**.
 Please use the following sections as guidiance and direction on how to get your DAVIS instance up and running in only a few minutes.

 **Table of Contents**